Doyle’s Pub In Jamaica Plain To Close

 Comments

 BOSTON (CBS) — One of Boston’s most famous watering holes is turning off its taps.
-Doyle’s, the iconic pub in Jamaica Plain, is closing.
+Doyle’s, the iconic pub in Jamaica Plain, is closing, owner Gerry Burke Jr. confirmed to WBZ-TV.

 They will be selling their liquor license to Davio’s Northern Italian Steakhouse, which is building a restaurant at the former site of Anthony’s Pier Four.